privacy-scaling-explorations/zkevm-specs/specs/mpt-proof.md

 114 253 150 ...
 ```

-The second byte (130) means there are 2 (130 - 128) bytes compressing the nibbles.
+The second byte (130) means there are two (130 - 128) bytes compressing the nibbles.
 These two bytes are `0, 149` and they represent
 the two nibbles: 9 and 5 (149 = 9 * 16 + 5).

-The bytes after 160 present a hash of the underlying branch.
+The bytes after 160 represent a hash of the underlying branch.

 The layout uses `s_rlp1`, `s_rlp2`, and `s_advices` for RLP meta bytes and nibbles,
-while `c_advices` are used for branch hash, and `c_rlp2` stores 160 - denoting the number of hash bytes.
+while `c_advices` are used for branch hash, and `c_rlp2` stores 160 (denoting the number of hash bytes).

 <p align="center">
   <img src="./img/extension_node_row.png?raw=true" width="45%">